Last Updated: June 16, 2026

 Chiang Dao: Northern Thailand at Its Purest

-If there’s one place in Thailand that I can safely call my favourite, it’s Chiang Dao, Thailand.
+If there’s one place in Thailand that I can safely call my favorite, it’s Chiang Dao, Thailand.
 Just an hour north of Mae Rim, Chiang Mai, this humble town sits at the bottom of Doi Luang, a stunning mountain that has been declared a UNESCO Biosphere Reserve.

 We’ve curated our Chiang Dao experiences to highlight the best Thailand hidden gems for every traveler; choose a cultural travel style to explore ancient Lanna temples, or opt for a wellness travel style to rejuvenate with authentic massages and mineral-rich hot springs.